SLP25/CG/README.md

 # CG

-Project for Computer Graphics Class using OpenGL / Glut.
+Project for Computer Graphics Class using OpenGL / Glut and C++.